Bremo Bluff, Virginia: Industrial development

 The remnants of the local canal route were acquired by the Richmond and Allegheny Railroad in 1880 to build a new railway.
 Bremo Bluff soon became one of the five busiest stops for passenger and freight traffic.
 By 1918, four trains each day were stopping at the town.

 In 1931, the Virginia Electric & Power Company constructed a 30-megawatt coal-fired power station along the path of the James River Line at Bremo Bluff.
-The Chesapeake and Ohio Railroad's Strathmore Yard, located nearby to the west, was once a junction to the Virginia Air Line Railway, but was later abandoned.
+The Chesapeake and Ohio Railway's Strathmore Yard, located nearby to the west, was once a junction to the Virginia Air Line Railway, but was later abandoned.
 The railway along the James River is now owned by CSX Transportation and is connected by the Buckingham Branch Railroad to Dillwyn, Virginia, which provides the coal to feed the power station.

 Bremo Power Station was operated most recently by Dominion Energy.
 An 80-megawatt generator entered service in 1950, followed by a 170-megawatt unit in 1958.
 After the original 30-megawatt system was shut down in 1972, total capacity has remained over 240 megawatts, delivered over a 30000 sqmi area.
 On June 25, 2008, the Virginia Air Pollution Control Board voted to require Dominion Resources to adapt the plant to utilize natural gas.
 The power station is scheduled to be completely demolished by the end of 2022.

 Landmarks

-Bremo Bluff can be accessed from U.S. Route 15 and lies across the James River from Buckingham County, Virginia to the south.
+Bremo Bluff can be accessed from U.S. Route 15 and lies across the James River from Buckingham County to the south.
 The historic area of the village, called "Bachelor's Quarters", is located along Route 657.

 Nearby to the west, the Bremo Historic District includes the Cocke family plantation and is a National Historic Landmark.
 Based on the Palladian architecture of Thomas Jefferson, the plantation mansion was designed by John Hartwell Cocke with master builder John Neilson, who had worked with Jefferson on Monticello.
 The estate once included the Bremo Slave Chapel, which has since been moved to the center of the Blemo Bluff village and is now listed on the National Register of Historic Places.

 Also listed on the National Register of Historic Places are Glen Arvon and Rivanna Farm.